LinuxUser255/CARS/docs/style-guide.md

 <br>

-# 3. Appearance & aestetics
+# 3. Appearance & aesthetics

     ### use 8 spaces for the function body